docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 The JavaScript console
 The JavaScript console is a command shell and output window for the currently selected JavaScript engine.
 It connects you to the global namespace of that engine.

-CHAPTER 2: The ExtendScript Toolkit

-Debugging in the Toolkit

-29

 The console is a JavaScript listener, that expects input text to be JavaScript code.
 You can use the console to evaluate expressions or call functions.
 Enter any JavaScript statement and execute it by pressing ENTER.
 The statement executes within the stack scope of the line highlighted in the